austinbernard/bitcoin-price-notifier/README.md

 Download the code from the repository and run:
 - python3 bitcoinEmailer.py

-You will need to import the following Python Libraries and their dependencies:
+The following Python Libraries are used:
 - requests
 - time
 - email.mime